textcreationpartnership/A02786/README.md

 ##Content Summary##

 #####Front#####

-A discourse of the seuerall kinds and causes of lightnings Written by occasion of a feareful lightni
+1. Honoratiſsimo Domino D. HOVVARDO, Baroni de Effingham, illuſtriſsimi Comitis Notingamienſis filio et heredi domino ſuo colendiſsimo omnia proſpera & faelicia.

+1. The preface to the Chriſtian Reader.

 #####Body#####

+1. A DISCOVRSE OF THE SEVERAL Kindes and Cauſes of Lightninges.

-1. An addition of the Author ſhewing the opinions of Philoſophers and Aſtronomers touching Thundrings and Lightnings.
+    _ An addition of the Author ſhewing the opinions of Philoſophers and Aſtronomers touching Thundrings and Lightnings.

 #####Back#####

-A discourse of the seuerall kinds and causes of lightnings Written by occasion of a feareful lightni **Types of content**
+1. ERRATA.

+**Types of content**

   * There are 43 **verse** lines!